-Кеу Pick up run percentages are of your maximum effort on the day of the session.
-Interval sessions should be done at 80 % of your maximum effort on the day.
-Sunday is 'long run' day.
+- Pick up run percentages are of your HR max. - Interval sessions should be done at 80% of your maximum effort on the day. - Sunday is 'long run' day.
 This is where you will build up to the longest distance.
 The pace should be steady.
-Not race pace.
-All other runs should be done easy based on feel.
-It is a good idea to practise with your race nutrition on a long run or a session.
-Training sessions can be done on the road/track/trail.
-10 KP - 10 k pace HMP - Half marathon pace MP - Marathon pace
+Not race pace. - All other runs should be done easy based on feel. - It is a good idea to practise with your race nutrition on a long run or a session. - Training sessions can be done on the road/track/trail. - HMP Half marathon pace - 10KP 10k pace - MP Marathon pace